-Students are required to pass prerequisite courses with a grade of C or higher.
-Exceptions apply; please consult your department chair.
+Students must pass all prerequisite courses with a grade of C or higher.
+ORTH101C ORTH103C ORTH109MC

-ORTH109MC

-- Communicate with patients, their families, and other team members associated with their care. - · Take vital signs, properly care for wounds, remove sutures/staples, and provide crutch training. - Understand how to properly triage a patient and record patient history in EMR systems. - Explain surgical procedures and educate the patient and their families on recovery. - Assist the surgeon by prepping injections, ordering proper tests, and understanding medications prescribed and their usage.
+- Communicate with patients, their families, and other team members associated with their care. - Take vital signs, properly care for wounds, remove sutures/staples, and provide crutch training. - Understand how to properly triage a patient and record patient history in EMR systems. - Explain surgical procedures and educate the patient and their families on recovery. - Assist the surgeon by prepping injections, ordering proper tests, and understanding medications prescribed and their usage.

-ORTH150C: Spring Externship
+ORTH150C : Spring Externship

 Provides students with initial concentrated clinical experience in an orthopaedic office or hospital setting.
 Students will practice the skills they have learned in the classroom and lab on real orthopaedic patients under the direct supervision of an orthopaedic clinical supervisor and orthopaedic provider.
 Clinical placement will be provided by the program coordinator.
 Students enrolled in this course will be charged an \$89 fee covering the cost of the radiation badge, which is required per state/national law and accreditation to monitor student rations dose.
+Credits 3